 The Lord has blessed us with a marvelous number of ministries in which to serve.
 Each ministry stems from a need and therefore isn’t designed for busywork or set aside for traditional projects.
 Every ministry is overseen by one of our elders and is usually led by a deacon or minister who has been commissioned to use all willing members to fulfill the responsibilities for the assigned ministry.
 At Deerfoot, every member is needed.
 We believe strongly in the principles of involvement and ownership.
 Our desire is that all members be involved and take pride in the great works in which we are involved.
 We hope you’ll come and join us and let us help you find a place to enrich the work of God in our community.

-Kingdom Kids has been designed for children from the nursery to the fifth grade.
-Parents drop their children off in the Kingdom Kids corner of the fellowship hall on their way to worship in the auditorium.
-Teachers interact with the children through conversation, storytelling, and reading until it is time for Kingdom Kids to begin.
-At the end of Kingdom Kids, the children are dismissed to their Bible classes.
+Wee Folks has been designed for children from the nursery to the fifth grade.
+Parents drop their children off in the Wee Folks corner of the fellowship hall on their way to worship in the auditorium.
+Teachers interact with the children through conversation, storytelling, and reading until it is time for Wee Folks to begin.
+At the end of Wee Folks, the children are dismissed to their Bible classes.
 Parents then reunite with their children in the fellowship hall after class.

 The Deerfoot Sparks program is about connecting kids and their families.
 We understand that the spiritual needs for a modern family go beyond just Sunday morning.
 This group is designed for kids in the 3rd-6th grade and their families.
 Sparks are named after what they are to our Church family.
 Let’s be candid, those in the 3rd-6th grade are the ones that keep us on our toes.
 They truly are the group that gives the spark that spreads to us all.
 Their value to us as a congregation is immeasurable.
 We hope that if you have children this age, you’ll come and be a part of this group.
 The Sparks program is unique in that it is completely parent and volunteer driven.
 We know that if you’ll come and be a part of this group, you will find that you can quickly become an integral part.